-Our consolidated VIE, Martica, also maintains a portfolio of fixed swap natural gas, NGLs and oil derivatives for the benefit of the noncontrolling interests in Martica.
+Our consolidated VIE, Martica, also maintains a portfolio of fixed price swap derivatives for the benefit of the noncontrolling interests in Martica.
 As such, all gains and losses attributable to Martica's derivative portfolio are fully attributable to the noncontrolling interests in Martica.
-As of December 31, 2023, Martica's fixed price natural gas, NGLs and oil swap positions were as follows:
+As of December 31, 2024, the estimated fair value of Martica's commodity derivative contracts was a net liability of \$2 million.
+See Note 11-Derivative Instruments to our consolidated financial statements for additional information.